espocrm/documentation/docs/administration/jobs.md

 If you want a job to be run as often as possible, you need to set the scheduling to `* * * * *`.

 Important: Scheduling works in **UTC timezone**.
 It doesn't honor the server's timezone.
-You need to take it into account when you need the scheduling for specific hours.
+You need to take it into account when setting up scheduling for specific hours.

 ## Setting up